gsa-oes/office-of-evaluation-sciences/pages/about.md

 ---
 ## What is the Office of Evaluation Sciences?

-OES is a team of applied experts based at the General Services Administration (GSA) that combines academic expertise with experience implementing and evaluating evidence-based program improvements to quickly learn what works, what works best, and what does not work.
+OES is a team of applied experts based at the General Services Administration (GSA) that combines academic expertise with experience implementing and evaluating evidence-based program improvements.
+The private sector quickly learns what quickly learn what does not work,  what works best, and what works most cost-effectively - government should, too.
+OES supports GSA’s Office of Government-wide Policy’s mission to “use policies, evidence, and analysis to help agencies drive efficiency, savings, and improved mission performance.”

+## What does OES do?

 OES recruits top talent in diverse scientific fields such as economics, psychology, public health, and statistics from academic institutions and non-profit organizations into government to complete a one-year, in-person Fellowship.
 OES also accepts subject matter experts from other Federal agencies on detail to build capacity governmentwide in designing and implementing rapid, low-cost evaluations.

-## What does OES do?

-The private sector quickly learns what works, and what works most cost-effectively - government should, too.
-OES supports GSA’s Office of Government-wide Policy’s mission to “use policies, evidence, and analysis to help agencies drive efficiency, savings, and improved mission performance.”

-OES team members do this by:
+OES work directly with agency collaborators across government to:
-- Enabling agencies to use existing administrative data to measure outcomes that matter
+- Use existing administrative data to measure outcomes that matter
-- Designing operationally feasible, no- or low-cost changes to improve agency outcomes using proven insights
+- Design operationally feasible, no- or low-cost changes to improve agency outcomes using proven insights
-- Integrating rigorous evaluations within current program implementation and agency constraints, to learn quickly what works and doesn’t, and what is cost-effective to improve agency outcomes
+- Integrate rigorous evaluations within current program implementation and agency constraints, to learn quickly what works and doesn’t, and what is cost-effective to improve agency outcomes
-- Providing technical services and capacity building on how to implement and analyze rigorous evaluations
+- Provide technical services and capacity building on how to implement and analyze rigorous evaluations
-- Disseminating results and learnings to agencies and the public
+- Disseminate results and learnings to government and the public

 ## What does OES look for in a potential project?